mingshengzhangp4/variant_warehouse/README.md

 ### shiny_browser
 A variant browser app that computes allele counts grouped by major population and makes an interactive plot.

+### shiny_tcga_dbnsfp
+An app that can filter and plot TCGA alteration frequencies filtered against dbNSFP scores, as well as clinical keywords.
+You need to have TCGA data loaded in order to run it - you can use the AMI, for example.

 ### AMI
 Some examples are shown in the Bioinformatics AMI.
 Last updated June 2015.
 Instructions for that are here: http://www.paradigm4.com/try_scidb/